Estimated reading time: 6 minutes

 2 Important Variations of the 7fr triple lumen catheter

-While the 7fr triple lumen catheter is ubiquitous, many hospitals are making more variations of the 7fr triple lumen more available.
+While the 7fr triple lumen catheter is ubiquitous, many vendors are making more variations of the 7fr triple lumen more available.
 While the exact configuration of the line changes with the manufacturer, the two most common variations are:

 Learn more about how to safely and quickly insert central venous catheters by visiting Patient Safety Experts’ Online Learning Course Catalog.